cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 The contents of these encodings (the "value" part of BER's type-length-value structure) can be carried in a CBOR byte string.
-This document defines two CBOR tags that cover the two kinds of ASN.1 object identifiers encoded in this way.
+This document defines two CBOR tags that cover the two kinds of ASN.1 object identifiers encoded in this way, and a third one to enable a common optimization.
 The tags can also be applied to arrays and maps to efficiently tag all elements of an array or all keys of a map.
 It is intended as the reference document for the IANA registration of